 - 100% homemade

 - Use a premade crust or make one from scratch

 - Sweet comforting flavor that pairs with just about anything.

 Have you ever heard of Amish Oatmeal Pie?
 Evidently during the Civil War, pecans were in short supply in the South, making them very expensive.
-People would substitute oatmeal for the pecans, resulting in this delicious oatmeal pie that tastes similar to a pecan pie.
-I’ve only had pecan pie a handful of times in my life and I actually prefer this oatmeal pie over pecan pie.
+People would substitute oats for the pecans, resulting in this delicious oatmeal pie that tastes similar to a pecan pie.
 This recipe, however, doesn’t come from a Southern cookbook, but from my Amish cookbook.
 I’m sure both know how to make a good pie!

 This sweet pie bakes up soft and gooey.
 Every bite brought a different food to mind.
 A bowl of oatmeal with brown sugar.
 A cinnamon roll.
 Oatmeal Cookies.
-Pecan pie.
+Baked oatmeal.
 Oatmeal is one of those versatile ingredients that is in so many comfort foods of ours.
 And this pie is one of my new favorites.

 How to Make Oatmeal Pie

-Next comes the filling.
-This is one of the easiest pie fillings you’ll come across: 3 beaten eggs, 2 tablespoons softened butter, 2/3 cup old-fashioned rolled oats, 2/3 cup milk, 1 teaspoon vanilla, 2/3 cup white sugar, and 1 cup of Domino® Pourable Light Brown Sugar.
+- Filling.
+This is one of the easiest pie fillings you’ll come across: 3 eggs, 2 tablespoons softened butter, 2/3 cup Quaker Oats old-fashioned rolled oats, 2/3 cup milk, 1 teaspoon vanilla, 2/3 cup white sugar, and 1 cup of brown sugar.
 The brown sugar is what gives this pie an unbelievable taste.

 Other Oatmeal Recipes

 - Pastry Cutter: I use this tool all the time.
 It cuts butter into flour perfectly for streusels, crusts and other pastries.